melvio/devops-lab5/README.md

 # devops-lab5

+### summary of project structure

-`playbook_kubernetes.yml` - playbook for assignment 5.1
+`playbook_kubernetes.yml` - playbook for assignment 6.1
-`aws_kubernetes_hosts.ini` - inventory file for assignment 5.1
+`aws_kubernetes_hosts.ini` - inventory file for assignment 6.1
+`Makefile` - a convenience file for executing often used commands

+`lab/` - pdf files that describe this lab `introduction/` - content related to introductory content (section 5)